-Here are the 85+ startups that launched today at Y Combinator’s W19 Demo Day 1
+Here are the 85+ startups that launched at YC’s W19 Demo Day 1

 With over 200 companies, the Winter 2019 class is by far YC’s largest yet.
 Meanwhile, the incubator prepares to shift its headquarters from Mountain View to San Francisco.

-It’s so large, in fact, it’s had to change up the way it does Demo Day.
+It’s so large, in fact, it’s had to change the way it does Demo Day.
 Rather than all pitches happening on one stage, they were split across two stages (the “Pioneer” and “Mission” stages) running in parallel.
 So even if you were in the building, you couldn’t see all the pitches in person.

 We were there — and as we do with each class, we’ve brought back our notes on everything we saw.
 Here are the 85+ companies that pitched today.
 Come back tomorrow for Day 2!